apache/cloudberry-site/versioned_docs/version-2.x/tutorial/best-practices/high-availability-best-practices.md

 ## Coordinator mirroring

 The Apache Cloudberry coordinator instance is clients' single point of access to the system.
 The coordinator instance stores the global system catalog, the set of system tables that store metadata about the database instance, but no user data.
-If an unmirrored coordinator instance fails or becomes inaccessible, the Cloudberry instance is effectively off-line, since the entry point to the system has been lost.
+If an unmirrored coordinator instance fails or becomes inaccessible, the Cloudberry instance is effectively off-line, because the entry point to the system has been lost.
 For this reason, a standby coordinator must be ready to take over if the primary coordinator fails.

 Coordinator mirroring uses two processes, a sender on the active coordinator host and a receiver on the mirror host, to synchronize the mirror with the coordinator.
 As changes are applied to the coordinator system catalogs, the active coordinator streams its write-ahead log (WAL) to the mirror so that each transaction applied on the coordinator is applied on the mirror.